antasprojects/final-project-backend/README.md

   "user_id": 12
 }

-## Get the number of likes for a specific place GET DB WORKING FOR THAT
+## Get the number of likes for a specific place

 GET
 localhost:3000/api/places/:place_id/likes